Meu Corre

 Overview

-Meu Corre (“My Gig”) is a social impact entrepreneurship project I co-founded with Igor Dalla Vecchia, an old friend who was a PhD candidate studying on the relationship of Brazilian courier workers with platforms.
-I was the responsible for everything concerning the product, from Discovery, Strategy and Research to UX/UI Design and major technical decisions.
+Meu Corre (“My Gig”) is a social impact entrepreneurship project I co-founded with Igor Dalla Vecchia, a PhD candidate studying on the relationship of Brazilian courier workers with platforms.
+For over 4 years I led Product, contributing from Discovery, Strategy and Research to UX/UI Design and major technical decisions.

-We successfully got funded with more than R$ 200k (~€33k) by FAPERJ, CNPq, and Fundo Brasil, important Brazilian research institutions.
-We also had access to almost 2 years of workshops and mentorship in topics such as business and product management.
-This allowed us to successfully launch the app on Google Play in April/2024 and we have been iterating on it with user feedbacks and planning on next steps.
+We successfully got funded with more than R$ 200k (~€33k) by FAPERJ, CNPq, and Fundo Brasil, important Brazilian research institutions, and gained access to 2 years of mentorship and workshops on Business and Product Management.
+This allowed us to successfully launch the app on Google Play in April/2024 and we have been iterating on it with user feedbacks while planning on next steps.

 rafael